-In summary, it can be stated that the Constitutional Court is linked to the classical branches of power by the constitutional court procedures enabling the exercise of partial powers related to the classical branches of power, therefore, the Constitutional Court cannot be qualified as an independent branch of power.
-For the reasons stated above, the answer to the question posed in my dissertation is that the Constitutional Court is a legal institution that does not constitute an additional independent branch of power in the modern sense exercising the "hybrid" powers of the classical branches of power.
+In summary, it can be stated that the Constitutional Court is linked to the classical branches of power by the Constitutional Court procedures enabling the exercise of jurisdiction related to the classical branches of power, therefore, the Constitutional Court cannot be qualified as an independent branch of power.
+For the reasons stated above, the answer to the question posed in my dissertation is that the Constitutional Court is a legal institution exercising "hybrid" competences of the classical branches of power, however, it does not constitute an additional independent branch of power in the modern sense.